lobolanja/holohub/applications/connext/README.md

 This application is used for Integration porpuses with RTI Connext DDS and ANO transport using C++ Holoscan operators.
 But it does not implement the ANO transport, it simulates it using DDS transport.

 ## Dependencies
-:warning: All those dependencies are already installed if you user the devcontainer provided with this application. if that is the case you can jump directly to the C++ Holoscan Application section.
+:warning: All those dependencies are already installed if you use the devcontainer provided with this application (Look in metadata.json). if that is the case you can jump directly to the C++ Holoscan Application section.

 This application requires the RTI Connext DDS package and a valid RTI license file.